xiangp126/uChatDEMO/README.md

 ### Prerequisites

-You should distribute it on Linux-like enviroment, and C++ compile such as g++ must support C++11.
+You should distribute it on Linux-like enviroment, and C++ compiler such as g++ must support C++11.

 Only C++0x support may not be enough.